Become more confident in your smile with dental crowns at Cloverdale Crossing Dental Group in Surrey.

 A crown is a restoration that covers or "caps" a tooth, restoring it to its healthy shape and strength.
 Crowns are applied to teeth that are broken or damaged, fillings won't solve the problem.

 A crown holds a cracked tooth together, and seals the cracks so the damage doesn't worsen.
-We also use crowns to attach bridges, and to cover badly shaped or discoloured teeth (often through a Cerec crown restoration).
+We also use crowns to attach bridges, and to cover badly shaped or discoloured teeth.

 How is a crown placed?